Real-time malware process detection and automated process killing

-Delaying classification until post-execution negates the principal advantages of run-time detection.
+Delaying classification until post-execution negates the principal advantages of real-time detection.
 However, the proposed model presents an initial step towards a fully automated endpoint protection model which becomes increasingly necessary as adversaries become more and more motivated to evade offline automated detection tools.